thrackle-io/rules-engine/docs/src/src/protocol/economic/IRuleProcessor.sol/interface.IRuleProcessor.md

 that these ranges are set by ranges.

-*rule that checks if the withdrawal exceeds the limit size in USD for a specific access level*
+*Rule that checks if the value out exceeds the limit size in USD for a specific access level*

 ```solidity